matloff/Rthreads/README.md

   But this may not work well in settings with *load imbalance*, where some rows require more work than others (as with our test case here).

-# Example 2: Shortest paths in a graph
+# Example: Shortest paths in a graph

 We have a *graph* or *network*, consisting of people, cities or whatever, with links between some of them, and wish to find the shortest